 Check Out the eLearning Hype Curve Blog

-In 2021, social learning is hitting the scene in the innovation trigger section of the hype curve.
+In 2020, future of work and flow of work were just hitting the scene in the innovation trigger section of the hype curve.

 2019 eLearning Predictions – Hype Curve